jimblandy/fxsnapshot/README.md

     it behaves like the predicate `name: EXPRESSION`, accepting those nodes or edges whose name matches the string.

--   `FIELD: PREDICATE` - a predicate on edges or nodes, true when the value of the given `FIELD` matches `PREDICATE`.
+-   `FIELD: PREDICATE` - a predicate on edges or nodes, accepts values whose given `FIELD` matches `PREDICATE`.

+-   `ends PREDICATE` - a predicate on streams, accepts the stream if its last element satisfies `PREDICATE`.

 -   `PREDICATE , PREDICATE` - the intersection of the two predicates